threefoldfoundation/www_threefold_io/content/utilization/utilization.md

 <br>

-VVerse (not to be confused with VeVerse) is probably one of the most capable metaverse technologies ever made.
-The ThreeFold Grid will be used to render in the cloud and use low-latency connection to stream VVerse's virtual environments with video-like guality.
-A tremendous amount of capacity is required in order to roll out this metaverse.
-[Visit](https://www.vverse.co/)
+VVerse (not to be confused with VeVerse) is one of the most capable metaverse technologies.
+The ThreeFold Grid will render it in the cloud and use low-latency connection to stream VVerse’s virtual environments with video-like quality.
+Significant capacity is required to roll out this metaverse.
+[Visit](/partners/vverse)

 </div>